 I include these three together because their heroes are so similar.
-Mitch Rapp – Dewey Andreas – Scott Harvath.
+Mitch Rapp – Dewey Andreas – The Gray Man.
 Enjoy one you will likely enjoy them all.
 “Mitch” is almost on Reacher’s level of reader popularity.
-Mitch / Dewey / Scott are all spec ops guys who have “issues” with bureaucrats (and bureaucrats have issues with them!).
+All spec ops guys who have “issues” with bureaucrats (and bureaucrats have issues with them!).
 These guys do NOT play well with others…. especially Islamo-terrorists.

 Other Favorites We’re Always Reading:

 Wayne Stinnett … “Jesse McDermitt” … a literary cousin of Travis McGee.
 A retired Marine sniper living on an island in the Keys.
 Does “special assignments” for Homeland Security.

 Robert Crais ...
 “Elvis Cole & Joe Pike” … “Elvis” is a PI in LA.
 “Joe” is his homicidal partner. … similar to CJ Box’s “Nate”.